 “Opportunities come infrequently.
-When it rains gold, put out the buck, not the thimble.” – Warren Buffett
+When it rains gold, put out the bucket, not the thimble.” – Warren Buffett

 On the other end of the spectrum, some investors excessively diversify their portfolios out of fear and/or ignorance.
-Owning 100 stocks makes it virtually impossible for an investor to keep tabs on current events impacting their companies.
+Owning 100 stocks makes it difficult for an investor to keep tabs on current events impacting their companies.

-Excessive diversification also means that a portfolio is likely invested in a number of mediocre businesses, diluting the impact from its high quality holdings.
+Excessive diversification also means that a portfolio is likely invested in a number of mediocre businesses, diluting the impact from its high quality stocks.